osmosis-labs/assetlists/LISTING.md

 ### Prerequisites
  - Asset, origin chain, and required IBC connection are registered to the [Cosmos Chain Registry](https://github.com/cosmos/chain-registry)
-   - For instructions on how to registrer and enlist, please see our [Registration Guide](https://docs.osmosis.zone/overview/integrate/registration)
+   - For instructions on how to register and enlist, please see our [Registration Guide](https://docs.osmosis.zone/integrate/list-asset/registration)
  - At least one integrated wallet supports the origin chain, asset
    - (Note: native wallet support is not required as long as some chain suggestion or addChain method works)
  - A transfer/bridge interface exists for non-standard asset transfers